 This biome is located at the edge of each island.
 Falling from them will mean inevitable death.
 You should stay away from the End Barrens as nothing useful spawns here other than the occasional Endermen.

 Lush Caves is an overworld biome that extends the regular caves by including trees and plants in them.
 Azalea trees generate in this biome along with rooted dirt, vines, glow berries, grass, moss carpets, azalea, and hanging roots.
 You can even notice dry and shallow lakes underground in these caves.
-Clay and dripleaf plants can also be found in these lakes.
+If you want to find Axolotls in Minecraft, you have to come here only.

-Overwhelming at first look, we get caves with dripstones and pointed dripstone.
-They can be growing out of the ground or hanging from the roof.
-You might also notice a few tiny water blocks on the cave floor with dripstones around.
-The ores and mobs generate naturally here like any normal cave.
+Overwhelming at first look, we get caves with dripstones and pointed dripstones.
+They grow out of the ground or spawn hanging from the roof.
+Now, you might also notice a few tiny water blocks on the cave floor with dripstones around.
+Here, the ores and mobs generate naturally like any normal cave.
+But due to open areas, they are much easier to find, making dripstones feel like the most resourceful biome in our Minecraft biomes guide.

 A Detailed Guide to Minecraft Biomes